Sat, Sep 17|

 Donation: A $30 donation is requested as a gift of reciprocity to support the expenses associated with producing the workshop.
 All are welcome.
 To inquire about scholarship opportunities please email firstname.lastname@example.org.

-Registration includes beverages (provided in your personal Peace & Conciliation Project mug), light snacks, and a Peace & Conciliation Project journal.
+Registration includes beverages (provided in your personal Peace & Conciliation Project mug), lunch, and a Peace & Conciliation Project journal.

 Monica Knight is an employee relations professional who specializes in restorative workplace practices, conflict resolution strategies, leadership, and organizational development.
 She believes that it is nearly impossible to hate someone once you truly understand them.
 The following quotes accurately reflect how she lives her life: “Peace cannot be kept by force; it can only be achieved by understanding.”
 (Einstein) and “If you understand each other, you will be kind to each other.”
 (Steinbeck) Monica received her Master of Arts in Dispute Resolution and Conflict Management from Southern Methodist University.